VictorFouquet/Price-Forecaster/README.md

 The script can take an optionnal argument, being the path to a pre-trained model.

-**Note:** If a pre-trained model is loaded, its structure must match the one documented in the `models/README.md` file, plus have the same `config` value as the one of the current `config.json` (else an error will be thrown).
+**Note:** If a pre-trained model is loaded, its structure must match the one documented in the `models/README.md` file, plus have the same `config` value as the one of the current `config.json` (else an exception will be thrown).

 #### Run the script

 Without argument : `python3 main.py`

 With pre-trained model argument: `python3 main.py $path/to/pretrained/model.json$`

+## Disclaimer

+### No investment advice provided

+This project is made for **entertainment and educational purposes only** and do not constitute investment advice.

+As the author of the provided base code, I will not accept liability for any loss or damage, including without limitation any loss of profit, which may arise directly or indirectly from use of or reliance on the algorithmically generated information.